jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 ---
 <a name="link_commit"></a>
 ### Link a commit to a work item
-To link a commit to a Track & Plan work item for a Git project that is hosted at Bluemix DevOps Services, add a work-item keyword and number to the Git commit message.
+To link a commit to a Track & Plan work item for a Git project that is hosted at DevOps Services, add a work-item keyword and number to the Git commit message.

 1. When you write a Git commit message, specify a work item.
 The message format is `<work item keyword> <number>`.
  * For example, if you type `Implements story 32` as the commit message, you link the commit to story item 32.